4rthurmonteiro/Huffman/README.md

     At the end if the file passed is non-NULL the output file is compressed with the same name but the extension ".huff" added.

 Descompressing...
+   First the extesion ".huff" is cut.
+After that the program catch up the header (two first bytes in the input file) and separe the trash and the tree size.
+    So after that the function "getBinaryTree" is called to to build the tree with the bytes compressed.
+    To finish the program call "saveDescompress" function, this function change the codes compressed to the standard codes, so the file is decompressed with the same size before.

 ## Getting Started